-Call for contributions now open!
+Call for contributions is now closed.

 Thursday 29th and Friday 30th November 2018, Edinburgh

 At the Engage Conference this year we’ll be exploring new futures for university public engagement; celebrating the NCCPE’s 10 year anniversary; and taking stock of the lessons learned.
 Weaving in stories from people who have been working to embed public engagement in their practice and institutions – and with provocation from outside the sector - Engage 2018 will help set the foundations for the road ahead.